alexfacehead/DiscordSpellcastSolver/README.md

 python spellcast_solver.py
 ```

-The script will prompt you to enter the grid of letters and the special character index.
+The script will prompt you to enter the grid of letters and the special character index (ZERO INDEX BASED!
+SUBTRACT 1 FROM THE CHARACTER'S POSITION).
 It will then generate the highest-scoring word based on the given input.

 ## Contributing